gwmatthews/Shirokuma-Cafe/diy.md

 `(title)[filename-01.html]`

  You do this for each Rmd file you create for an episode or part of your project.
 When you build the site after a change it **should** all work just like this site. 🤞

+ Finally, if you made it this far and did roll your own, let me know on github or post something about it on the WaniKani community forums.
+If you are here you probably know what that is...